AscendingPassage.com HOME PAGE.

 for this winged disc is a symbol which gives at length an indication

-reverenced of the people, or some great vanished town; its fragments
+reverenced of the people, or some great vanished town.
+Fragments

 of columns and sculptured capitals are strewn about in the fields of